SovereignCloudStack/standards/Standards/scs-0200-v1-sonobuoy-kaas-conformance-tests.md

 > proof of work: `../Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/`

-### _Option 2_ go approach [2]: Reuse the kubernetes own e2e test infrastructure and framework
+### _Option 2_ Go approach [2]: Reuse the kubernetes own e2e test infrastructure and framework

 The existing Sonobuoy e2e plugin already provides a vast number of tests that could be adapted or reused for the SCS project.

 If these e2e tests are to be reused in a customized structure, a framework like [ginkgo][ginkgo] must be used as it is provided by the Kubernetes e2e test infrastructure.
 This could use the implementation of the build process responsible for the Docker image containing the e2e tests.
 The setup could be copied from [kubernetes/test/conformance/image][conformance-image] and adapted to the projects requirements.
 The mentioned build process would use the following files from the Kubernetes repository:

 * [kubernetes/cluster](https://github.com/kubernetes/kubernetes/tree/master/cluster)
 * [kubernetes/test/e2e/framework](https://github.com/kubernetes/kubernetes/tree/master/test/e2e)